LeanaGooriah/ISAR_synthesis/README.md

 This repository contains the raw data and code used to reproduce the analyses from the article:
 **"Synthesis reveals that island species-area relationships emerge from processes beyond passive sampling"**.

+## Reproducibility and R environment

+To ensure that the working environment (R version and package version) are documented and isolated, the package renv (https://rstudio.github.io/renv/index.html) was used.
+By running `renv::restore()`, renv will install all missing packages at once.
+This function will use the renv.lock file to download the same versions of packages that we used.

 ## License